UAL Graphic Design Applied General Extended Diploma Level 3

 Have you always been interested in design, illustration, drawing, magazines, layout using digital or traditional methods, computer games, animation, graphic novels, street art, doodling, graffiti, art and design?
 Then this course is for you.

-A minimum of 4 or 5 GCSE subjects at grade 4 or above including English and/or Maths.
+A minimum of 5 GCSE subjects at grade 4 or above including English and/or Maths.
 The Art and Design Diploma Level 2 qualification at Merit grade will also be considered as part of the entry requirements.
 You will be invited to show a portfolio of your art and design work at your guidance discussion.

 What will I study?

 This is an exciting course made up of inspirational projects which integrate many different approaches to Graphic Design.
 There are live briefs set by companies and industry professionals and workshops which will teach you a wide range of Graphic Design skills, allowing you to explore many pathways within the specialism.